What Working Together Looks Like

 Step 1: Submit the Inquiry Form

-Every project begins with an inquiry form.
+Every project begins with an Inquiry Form.

 This helps us gather the foundation of the project before moving into consultations.
 The more information you provide, the smoother the process becomes.
+We have decades of experience with these projects.
+We know the questions to ask and how to create a lasting, timeless design that fits your body.

 Helpful things to include:

-• Approximate size
+Approximate size

-• Symbolism or meaning (keywords)
+Symbolism or meaning

-• Photos of the body area
+Photos of the area to be tattooed

 Step 2: Initial Consultation